SamH314/cse15l-lab-reports/LabReport4.md

 # Step 9
 <img width="778" alt="Screenshot 2023-11-16 at 5 58 17 PM" src="https://github.com/SamH314/cse15l-lab-reports/assets/146782614/1ad70312-b216-48ea-85b7-5e871c911ef0">

 I checked the status of the directory by running the command `git status <enter>` which showed me what files were modified, in this case it was `ListExamples.java`.
-I ran the command `git add <enter>` which prepared the file to be commited by git.
+I ran the command `git add ListExamples.java <enter>` which prepared the file to be commited by git.
 Once more I typed `git status <enter>` to verify that my changes are staged to be committed.
 I finaly typed `git commit <enter>` to commit and push the changes into my github account.

 <img width="771" alt="Screenshot 2023-11-16 at 5 55 12 PM" src="https://github.com/SamH314/cse15l-lab-reports/assets/146782614/1631ee43-20da-40de-9de7-3a91c6d58208">